Last Updated on: 1st October 2023, 07:50 am

-Misting can keep a parrot cool and refreshed in hot weather.
-This is important if the parrot is starting to molt in the heat, as water loosens the keratin that covers its pin feathers.
+Misting can keep a parrot cool by aiding heat dissipation in hot weather.
+This is important if the parrot is starting to molt in the heat because water loosens the keratin that covers the pin feathers.

-Use a clean spray bottle that has never housed cleaning chemicals for misting the parrot and fill it with room-temperature water.
-Set the nozzle to a fine spray, as you’re not looking to soak your bird.
+Use a clean spray bottle that has never housed cleaning chemicals for misting the parrot and fill it with cool water.
+Set the nozzle to a fine spray to avoid overwhelming the bird.

-Spray the mist in the vicinity before applying it on the parrot.
-If you mist yourself, the parrot realizes there’s nothing to be afraid of.
-Soon, the parrot will start to welcome misting as part of its daily routine.
+Spray the mist in the vicinity before releasing it on the parrot.
+If you mist yourself, the parrot will learn there’s nothing to fear.
+Soon, the parrot will welcome misting as part of its daily routine.

 Fans And Air Conditioners

-The simplest way to cool off your parrot is to utilize a fan or air conditioning.
+The simplest way to cool off a parrot is to utilize a fan or air conditioning.

 However, it must be approached with care to protect the parrot.
-Don’t use a ceiling fan during any out-of-cage time, as there’s a risk that the parrot will injure itself on the rotating blades.
+Don’t use a ceiling fan during any out-of-cage time because there’s a risk that the parrot will injure itself on the hard, rotating blades.

-Tower fans and wall-mounted AC units are usually safe but don’t blow the cool air directly onto the parrot.
-Birds can be spooked and irritated by draughts applied directly to their face or body.
+Tower fans and wall-mounted AC units are usually safe, but don’t blow the cool air directly at the parrot.
+Birds can be spooked by draughts applied directly to their face and body.

-A gentle breeze that circulates the room is fine, as this will reduce the ambient temperature.
+A gentle breeze that circulates the room is ideal because this will reduce the ambient temperature.

-Ensure the parrot has access to a shaded area to retreat to during the day.
+Ensure the parrot has access to a shaded area during the day.

-Pull the blinds or close the curtains if the parrot is caged while you’re away for several hours.
-This prevents the parrot from facing constant sun exposure.
+Pull the blinds or close the curtains if the parrot’s caged while you’re away from home.
+This will prevent the parrot from facing constant direct sun exposure.

-In homes with large windows, you may need to consider relocating the parrot’s cage during the hottest months.
+In homes with large windows, you may need to relocate the parrot’s cage during the hottest months.
 Assess the temperature in each room, identifying the safest location.